-You may begin the program in either the spring, summer or fall semesters.
+You may begin the program in either the spring or summer sessions.
 Applications are considered on a rolling basis.
 Admission to this program is competitive, and we encourage you to apply as early as possible.

 - December 15: Application deadline for spring semester

 Those interested in the Sixth-Year Diploma in Educational Leadership must:

 - hold a master’s degree in a related field of study

 - have earned a minimum overall GPA of 3.0

 - have at least 4 years of full-time teaching experience in a PK-12 setting

 - have completed at least 36 hours (3 credits) of a special-education course

 - Application: Complete the information required on the application form.

 - Fee: You will be asked to include a non-refundable application fee of $45 by credit or debit card when submitting your application.
 Do not send cash or check.